Kelly Brown Equine Podiatrist

 2) make sure your horse has fly repellent on before your appointment and

-3) please please soak the feet in advance - everybody’s hooves are rock hard at the moment, with such a long dry spell.
-For context I’m finding it impossible to trim frogs and remove pressure points on dry soles.
-A bag in a hoof boot will do, standing on a saturated towel, create a puddle with the hose, bath your horse on trim day, or just use a sponge and a bucket.
+3) please please soak/wet the feet in advance - everybody’s hooves are rock hard at the moment, with such a long dry spell.
+For context I’m finding it impossible to remove pressure points on dry bumpy soles and bars.
+A bag in a hoof boot will do it if you have boots, stand him on a saturated towel, create a puddle with the hose and stand him in that, or just use a sponge and a bucket.

 Thanks so much, and stay hydrated 🙏🏼